Millions of dollars approved to improve food access in Travis County

 Farmshare Austin has a goal to provide affordable nutritious fruits and vegetables to those who don't have easy access.

-"Our produce and grocery items are at a reduced price," added Abel.
+"Our produce and grocery items are at a reduced price," Abel said.
 "In addition to that, we accept SNAP and double up food bucks."

-For more information on Farmshare's produce available this week call the bilingual Help Desk at 512-730-1807 or email info@farmshareaustin.org.
+For more information on Farmshare'savailable produce, call the bilingual Help Desk at 512-730-1807 or email info@farmshareaustin.org.